post featured image

 10 Best Glute Activation Exercises (10-Minute Glute Warm Up with Mini Band)

-10 glute activation exercise to FIRE UP (or activate) your legs and butt.
-If you struggle to feel your glutes “turn on” during lower body workouts (and feel exercises mainly in your quads or hamstrings instead), THIS is your solution!
-Use this guided, 10-minute glute activation workout as a warm up before your next heavy leg day workout or run.
+Activate the muscles in the legs and butt with these 10 glute activation exercises.
+If you struggle to feel your glutes “turn on” during lower body workouts, this workout is for you.
+Use this guided, 10-minute glute activation workout as a warm up before your next leg day or run.

-This banded glute workout is designed to “turn on” your glute muscles — no lunges and no jumping.
+These 10 banded glute activation exercises are designed to “turn on” your glute muscles — no lunges and no jumping.

 1. The Gluteus Maximus (the main muscle in your butt)